eldun/eldun.github.io/_posts/path-tracer/2020-06-19-ray-tracing-in-one-weekend-part-two.md

 ---

 ## <a id="camera-modeling"></a>Camera Modeling
 Up until now, we've been using a very simple camera (though I have changed framing a little bit for illustrating certain renders).
-Our simple camera was described way back in chapter 4 of Shirley's book, and it had fixed world position at the origin, a fixed image plane (or near-clipping plane) size, and position at (0, 0, -1) pointing towards the negative z-axis.
+Our simple camera was described way back in chapter 4 of Shirley's book, and it had fixed world position at the origin (0, 0, 0), a fixed image plane (or near-clipping plane) size, and the plane was position at (0, 0, -1), effectively setting our sights along the negative z-axis.

 `camera.h`:
 <pre><code class="language-cpp">#ifndef CAMERAH